A Unique Degree

 Study Abroad: The required study abroad allows students to participate in an international field experience in one of the world's wine producing regions.
 The field experience is structured to maximize the learning experience through site visits, tours, and presentations.Internship: The required internship is an educational plan designed to integrate classroom study with planned, supervised, and evaluated work experience in the wine industry.
 The internship offers undergraduate students a unique opportunity to combine career, social, and personal growth with the educational process.
 For complete details click here

 Minor: Students also complete a required minor (25 to 36 credits) from one of several academic areas that compliment the student’s interest area and career goals.
 Permission by major advisor is needed to apply for a minor.
-Examples of minors include: Business, Retail Management and Technology, Foreign Languages, Economics, and Tourism Management.
+Examples of minors include: Business, Retail Management and Technology, World Languages, Economics, and Tourism Management.

 Who is it for?